-Every year National Roast Pheasant Day is celebrated on October 15 in the UK.
-On this day, lovers of roasted pheasant can taste its meat in one of the many dishes.
-Also during this national day, they teach how to properly cook pheasant at home.
+Every year, the UK celebrates National Roast Pheasant Day on October 15.
+On this day, lovers of roasted pheasant can enjoy its meat in a variety of dishes.
+They can also learn how to cook pheasant at home.

-- in 1789, George Washington brings a hazel pheasant to Mount Vernon territory;
+- In 1789, George Washington brought a hazel pheasant to Mount Vernon territory.

 - The pheasant hunting season in the United Kingdom begins in October and ends at the beginning of February.

 You can visit a pheasant farm where these birds are grown on an industrial scale.
-National Day cannot be complete without fried pheasant meat, this dish can be made the main dish at a family or friendly dinner.
-You can take up cooking fried pheasant yourself, enlisting one of the many recipes on the Internet, or order this dish at a nearby restaurant.
+National Roast Pheasant Day wouldn’t be complete without fried pheasant meat, which can be the main dish of a family or friendly dinner.
+You can take up cooking the dish yourself by enlisting one of the many recipes available online, or you can order it at a nearby restaurant.

 National Roast Pheasant Day is observed on October 15 each year.